jzzheng22/hlp21-project-group-3/doc/sheet.md

  - Returns list of ports for a given symbol ID.
  - Used to find wires connected to a symbol.

-*Optional interface functions:*
-Called by jzzheng22's Sheet and implemented by JEMerrick's Symbol:
 `Symbol.getHostId (model : Model) (pId : CommonTypes.PortId) : CommonTypes.ComponentId`
  - Returns the ComponentID which the PortID belongs to.

 `Symbol.getBoundingBox symModel symID`
  - Returns the bounding box for a given Symbol ID
- - Called in jzzheng22's Sheet

 ## Bounding Box
  - Each buswire and symbol owns its bounding box.